Veneration of Judas Thaddaeus in Mexico: San Hipólito Church, Mexico City

 The San Hipólito Church in the historic center of Mexico City is the most important center of the veneration of this saint.
 For three hundred years, it was the only church with a shrine to him.
 However, as Judas Thaddaeus grew in popularity, its image in this church also became more important until the image was elevated to the main altar in 1982.
-Although the church is officially dedicated to San Hipolito and maintains the name, it is the center of veneration of Judas Thaddaeus.
+Although the church is officially dedicated to San Hipólito and maintains the name, it is the center of veneration of Judas Thaddaeus.

 The church is one of few which allows mass participation by drug addicts and those who have had problems with the law.
 Located in the Cuauhtémoc borough of Mexico City, with high crime rates, most who visit this church are poor, marginalized and young, generally between thirteen and twenty years of age.
 Most are also male although groups of females can be seen, and most of the young people attend with their group or gang (called “bandas” in Mexican Spanish).
 On the 28th of each month, masses are held in honor of this saint, which bring people to the church from all over the city.
 Most use public transportation but some will walk the entire way to the church, starting the night before.
 Most attendees have images of the saint with them from their homes, which can be anywhere from 20 cm to over a meter and a half in height, made of various materials.
 Those with small children sometimes dress them as the saint.
 Many devotees also carry red and white roses.
 For this monthly event, police are assigned to the area around the church, mostly to redirect traffic.